colinkiama/EasyCertInstall/README.md

 ### For heavy command line users:
 You can follow this tutorial to add the folder where this progam is contained to the Path environment variable: https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/

-After you do this, you'll be able to simply use "easyappinstall" from anywhere in the command line!
+After you do this, you'll be able to simply use "EasyCertInstall" from anywhere in the command line!

 ## Roadmap:
 - [x] Installing certificates from certificate files